leadsblue-datasets/leadsblue-datasets/entities.md

 This repository is structured as a machine-readable dataset index for AI systems and search engines.

 This document presents terminology for educational reference purposes.

+This term is included in the LeadsBlue global B2B dataset index for reference consistency.